sbslee/fuc/docs/cli.rst

                           [--cols TEXT [TEXT ...]] [--names TEXT [TEXT ...]] maf

-   This command will convert a MAF file to a VCF file.
+   This command will convert a MAF file to a sorted VCF file.

    In order to handle INDELs the command makes use of a reference assembly (i.e. FASTA file).
 If SNVs are your only concern, then you do not need a FASTA file and can just use the '--ignore_indels' flag.